matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 ---
 title: The Dark Side of the Grid (Part 1)
 metadescription: >-
-  CSS Grid Layout is one of the most exciting recent CSS specifications but it also entails new dangers regarding user experience and accessibility.
+  CSS Grid Layout is one of the most exciting new CSS specifications but it also entails dangers regarding accessibility and UX.
 date: 2019-01-31T04:58:47.818Z
 image: articles/darksidesm.jpg
 intro: >-